 Detailed Information for the Admitted International Student can be found in the "Now That You're Admitted" publication.
 This will be emailed to all admitted exchange students as well.

 UNI's Exchange Partners can be found on our Partnership List.

 For information regarding exchange agreements, please contact the Study Abroad Director, Paula Van Zee.

-For information regarding nominations and exchange student needs, please contact the Student Support Specialist, Stephanie Rojas.
+For information regarding nominations and exchange student needs, please contact the Senior Study Abroad Advisor, Stephanie Rojas.